mingderwang/prettier-microbundle-ava-ts/README.md

 You can use the following utility scripts to make commands easier

-- `yarn build` to transpile to Javascript
-- `yarn dev` to run the Typescript transpiler in watch mode
-- `yarn start to run your code`
+- `yarn all` to build and test all
 # prettier-microbundle-ava-ts